MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-sql-network-connectivity-issue.md

 Capture a [client and server network trace](/sql/relational-databases/sql-trace/sql-trace).
 Run SQL trace on both the client and server at the same time.

-Install [WireShark](https://www.wireshark.org/download.html) with the Npcap driver to trace when the client and server are on the same machine.
+Install [WireShark](https://www.wireshark.org/download.html) with the NCAP driver to trace when the client and server are on the same machine.

 Your organization may have its own network infrastructure team that you can engage with and may have a preferred tracing tool to perform the capture.
 They can use any tool as long as it's saved in a format compatible with [Network Monitor (NetMon.exe)](/windows-hardware/drivers/portable/using-the-netmon-tool) or WireShark.
 PCAP format is the most popular.